Israel defense minister’s meeting with Lloyd Austin comes at a delicate moment in push for US weaponry | KRDO

 “The secretary still believes fundamentally in Israel’s inherent right to defend themselves and that we will continue to support them in that regard,” Pentagon press secretary Maj.
 Gen. Patrick Ryder said on Monday.
 “That support is ironclad.”

-Still, one concern within the administration has been that approving too many big weapons sales too quickly could allow Israel to stockpile equipment for an eventual major confrontation with Hezbollah in Lebanon, another US official said — something the US has been urging Israel to avoid.
+Still, one concern within the administration has been that approving too many big weapons sales too quickly could allow Israel to accumulate equipment for an eventual major confrontation with Hezbollah in Lebanon, another US official said — something the US has been urging Israel to avoid.
+Another official said the US understands that Israel has to replenish its stockpiles as the war drains its supplies in order to restore deterrence.

 On Monday, Gallant said that Israel could move closer to a war in the north with Lebanon if the Israel Defense Forces do not achieve a decisive victory over Hamas in Gaza.